drbean/curriculum/correspondence/goodwill/slides.md

 I am the president of the student association at NUU and I would like to invite you to a reception celebrating the 40th anniversary of the association.

+You don't need to include information at the end of the exercise about what the student association plans will happen at the anniversary celebration.
+Just include the 3 parts on p69: the invitation, the event details, the request for a reply.

 ## Homework: Prof Chang replies to the invitation letter

 Now take the role of Prof Chang.